 Irritation & dryness

 Your eyes may feel irritated or dry during LASIK recovery.
 They may also be watering and be sensitive to light.
 These symptoms can last anywhere from one week to one month following surgery and will gradually diminish over time.

 You will be prescribed antibiotic and anti-inflammatory eye drops which will greatly help with irritation.
 You will also be given artificial tears which will lubricate dry eyes.
-Dr. Maloney provides a schedule for administering the drops, including the sequence they should be used.
+Dr. Maloney or Dr. Shamie will provide a schedule for administering the drops, including the sequence they should be used.
 Patients are asked to follow the procedure to ensure they get all the benefits that these medications provide.

 It is not uncommon for the eyelids to be swollen for several days after the surgery.
 You may also see a red area in the white part of your eye which will gradually clear up.

 As your eyes continue the recovery process you may experience some blurred vision for two to three weeks.
 You may also feel as if there is something in your eye like an eyelash.
 This is normal and you should resist the urge to rub your eyes.
 This is important since the corneal flap created during your LASIK surgery is healing and should not be disturbed.

 LASIK recovery has few demands however care must be taken to protect the eye against infection. our doctors recommend that patients do not swim or use a hot tub, Jacuzzi, steam room or sauna for a week following surgery.
 Patients can shower or bathe as they wish.